jongunnar0210/OvercastProject/README.md

 ## Project Tasks

 Add the following functionality to the application, in any way you see fit.
 The goal here is not necessarily to find the most elegant solution, but a functional one.
+You have complete freedom to use or replace any components in the project as you see fit.

 0. **Add Payment Status Tracking**
    - List all subscriptons in the database in the React frontend.
 The DB is probably empty, so you may need to add some subscriptions first.